mobxjs/mobx/README.md

 // order.total now equals 36
 ```

-In typescript, it might be more convenient for the typesystem to directly define getters and setters instead of using `mobservable.defineProperty`:
+In typescript < 1.5, it might be more convenient for the typesystem to directly define getters and setters instead of using `mobservable.defineProperty` (or, use `mobservable.initializeObservableProperties`):

 ```typescript
 class Order {